-'Mystery was always the obvious inducement for my fascination to unravel its uncertain enigma, and therefore, I procured with a constant resolution, to solve all the inscrutable mysteries that were considered irresoluble'.
+'Mystery was always the obvious inducement for my fascination to unravel its uncertain enigma.
+Therefore, I procured with a constant resolution, to solve all the inscrutable mysteries that were considered irresoluble'.

 'It is not by mere coincidence that the enthralling elements of crime that mostly intrigue our heightened fascination are suspense and mystery; especially, when the crime exceeds the deliberate imposition and basic intrinsicality about the criminal'.

 'If a murder has a succession of continuous events that unfold, then it must have a decisive and reasonable illation to deduce subsequently'.